 In my High Sheriff 2015-16 year there were many opportunities to visit, meet and promote the wealth and diversity of arts, culture and entrepreneurship across the region.
-I held two awards ceremonies: one looking out over the city from high up in the Library of Birmingham and one in the Museum and Art Gallery.
-These awards celebrated the creativity of the people of the West Midlands in many ways, but in particular through portraiture.
-So the museum and portraiture featured prominently in the formal itinerary of Shrievalty events.
+I held two awards ceremonies: one looking out over the city from the terrace of the Library of Birmingham and one in the Museum and Art Gallery.
+The awards celebrated the creativity of the people of the West Midlands in many ways, but in particular through portraiture.

-Much less public was another 'excursion' from my day job in the media I was Artist in Residence at the historic Birmingham School of Art, in the splendid Margaret Street building round the corner from the Museum.
-Having trained as a printmaker over 35 years ago, I was honoured to be invited by BCU to take on this role.
+Much less public was another excursion from my day job in the media when I was honoured to be invited by BCU to take on the role of Artist in Residence at The School of Art in Margaret Street.
 Over the year I honed my old skills, updated and developed new drawing and digital techniques.
-I applied myself and drew and printed portraits of 30 West Midlanders I met as High Sheriff.
-The first drawings were received well by early subjects who gave me encouragement to pursue my re-found calling.
+I applied myself, drew and printed portraits of 30 West Midlanders I met as High Sheriff.
+The first drawings were received well by early subjects who gave me encouragement to pursue my refound calling.

 There is a great history of print in the city, both commercial and artistic.
 This can be seen in the extensive 'works on paper' collection held in the Museum, and in the School of Art archive in Birmingham City University's Parkside building.
-The Museum and Art Gallery has an ongoing commitment to the region's art and artists through its displays of the work of the Birmingham School, collections of work by Birmingham artists and involvement in projects such as New Art West Midlands which supports the work of artists graduating in the region.
+The Museum and Art Gallery has an ongoing commitment to the region's art and artists through displays of the work of the

+Birmingham School, collections of work by Birmingham artists and involvement in projects such as New Art West Midlands which supports the work of the region's graduates.

-It is an immense honour to exhibit these portraits in Birmingham Museum and Art Gallery, adjacent to collections of great artists held by our city, including the iconic Pre Raphaelites.
-This is "way out of my league", but is a great recognition of the High Sheriff's role, the West Midlands Shrievalty and an opportunity to celebrate it and those that have contributed.
+It is an immense honour to exhibit these portraits in the Birmingham Museum and Art Gallery, adjacent to collections of great artists held by our city, including the iconic Pre Raphaelites.
+This is way out of my league, but is a great recognition of the High Sheriff's role, the West Midlands Shrievalty and an opportunity to celebrate those that have contributed to it.

-The portraits capture a wide and diverse group of people who in prominent and official public and private sector roles participated in the High Sheriff's year, as well as those who make and maintain the excellent art and culture of the region.
-These portraits are my personal choice that I have drawn and printed in the timeframe.
-There could have been many more from the many people I met across the West Midlands in 2015-16 and I look forward to making more portraits of people from the region and beyond as I embark on my work at the Birmingham School of Art as I pursue new work and research into digital and analogue techniques of printed portraiture.
+The portraits capture a wide and diverse group of people who in prominent and official public and private sector roles, participated in the High Sheriff's year, as well as those who make and maintain the excellent art and culture of the region.
+These portraits are my personal choice drawn and printed in the timeframe of the Shrieval Year.
+There could have been many more from the many people I met across the West Midlands in 2015-16 and I look forward to making more portraits of people from the region and beyond as I embark on my work at the Birmingham School of Art pursuing new work and research into digital and analogue techniques of printed portraiture.

-This exhibition is also an opportunity to support Birmingham Museums Trust, which looks after 9 sites across the city, including Aston Hall, Soho House, Sarehole Mill, Thinktank and Blakesley Hall in Yardley.
-The Trust also looks after the city of Birmingham's collection: one of the biggest public collections in Europe with great examples of our past cultural and innovative glories, from steam engines and taxis to badges and watercolours.
+This exhibition is also an opportunity to support The Birmingham Museums Trust, which looks after 9 sites across the city, including Aston Hall, Soho House, Sarehole Mill, Thinktank and Blakesley Hall in Yardley.
+The Trust also looks after the City of Birmingham's collection: one of the biggest public collections in Europe with great examples of our past cultural and innovative glories, from steam engines and taxis to badges and watercolours.

-Currently the Charitable Trust faces core funding challenges as it plans for a 21st-century future.
+Currently the Charitable Trust faces core funding challenges as it plans for a 21stcentury future.
 Through my modest artistic efforts I make the Shrieval Year prints available for sale with all proceeds going to the Trust.
-You also may make a direct donation to the Trust to maintain the great value arts, culture and our heritage make to our quality of life and the welcome to people of all creeds from the West Midlands and beyond to when visiting our city.
+You may also may make a direct donation to the Trust to maintain the great value arts, culture and our heritage make to our quality of life and the welcome to people of all creeds from the West Midlands and beyond to when visiting our city.